 I am a big believer in Thorchain and tell anyone who will listen that it is the biggest and best thing to happen in crypto since Ethereum.
-My personal favourite use case is earning bitcoin on bitcoin (and rune on rune) returns in a decentralized and censorship resistant system as a liquidity provider.
-I also think Thorchain’s ability to make the majority of all crypto trades decentralized and censorship resistant is world changing.
+My personal favourite use case is earning Bitcoin on Bitcoin (and a rune on rune) returns in a decentralized and censorship-resistant system as a liquidity provider.
+I also think Thorchain’s ability to make the majority of all crypto trades decentralized and censorship-resistant is world-changing.

 I assigned 2 of our Engineers to write a feasibility report covering the following areas as they relate to operating a thornode:

 - Could Software Engineers complete all technical work or would a blockchain specialist need to be hired?